urgdog/urg.systems/thonks/errors.md

 </pre>

-AAA WHY DID YOU RELEASED HORRIBLE DEMON hah is ok just kidding its only picture, urg wouldn't do that to you.
+AAA WHY DID YOU RELEASED HORRIBLE DEMON haha its ok just kidding is only picture, urg wouldn't do that to you.

 scary tho rite?

 <a href="https://github.com/gbigwood/Clippo" target="new">forbidden source of summoning</a>
 </div>

 So we put demon in logs.
 Right in logs!
-How un-engineer-shaman-like.
+How un-shaman-like.
+Logs are for text, not picture!
+Many smart shamans say, why not just pop up window or syslog interpreter, or abstraction upon abstraction upon abstraction?
+No, too complicated.
+Urg likes dumb things.
+Clippy goes in syslog.
+We see what happen.

 But!
 What happen?
-When Clippy appear, human see. human pause. humans may even feel little shame.
-Is ok.
+When Clippy appear, human see. pause. humans may even feel little sad or mad at clippy.
+Is ok. that is clippys purpose. message is delivered through clippy spirit.

 Then humans plug in cable.

 Victory!
+Younglings can make new green lights faster, and also not bother Urg about how everything is urgs fault.

 Urg lessons that error not need be more info, sometimes less info is better.
 Sometimes message need hurt a little.
 Shame is strong medicine.

 If humans not read error, maybe try summon ancient demon.

-But do not over-do!
-His power is diminished with use.
+But do not over-do! power is diminished with use.

 But if pain is high, he may be solution.
-Clippy redirect pain away from tribe of shamans.
+Clippy redirect pain away from tribe.

+Urg not make dashboard, or alert UI or popups or robots to fight humans.
+Just small demon summoning and print statements.
+Done in 5 minutes.

+Really, you might think Urg joking.
+100% true.
+Worked perfectly.
+Many less interruptions very quickly.